Performance per Watt in CPUs, GPUs & Data Centres: A 10‑Year Overview

 - Expect roughly ~1.5×–3× CPU perf/W improvement over ~10 years, workload‑dependent.

-Why GPUs jump
+Why GPUs leap ahead

 What the data say